-Continuing my love affair with Pinterest… we need to look at the images we are using in our blog posts and pages.
+Continuing my love affair with Pinterest… we need to look Sourcing great images for Pinterest and using them our blog posts and on pages.
 The better the image, the more chance of a re-pins and conversations starting.
 But we also have to be aware that we could be infringing copyright, more on that later in this post.

 Where can we find great images to add to our blog posts?

 Graham Hunt recently recommended Photo Pin to me and I have to say, I love it :) You can choose an image via keyword, download the image and then copy and paste the html code to add to the bottom of the post (or the capttion area as you upload the image) to credit the photographer / image creator.
 It’s quick and easy and the images are creative commons licensed from sites including Flickr.

 Andy Yeow recommended Clipdealer.
 Andy’s site has a mind-blowing slider and it needs some spectacular images.
 Clipdealer do perfect, blog sized images reasonably cheaply.
 I put £25 in an account before Christmas and now it’s March, and I use it almost weekly.